 • Marvel at the extravagant ornamentation of Lecce’s churches and monuments

-• Visit Lecce Cathedral, the Basilica of Santa Croce and the Roman Amphitheatre
+• Visit Lecce Cathedral, the Basilica of Santa Croce, and the Roman Amphitheatre

-Day 7: Free time in Lecce
+Day 7: Free day in Lecce

 Included meals: Breakfast